Jump to:

 - 2.5 lbs boneless skinless chicken thighs

-- salt and pepper, to taste, for seasoning
+- salt and pepper to taste, for seasoning

 Greek Chicken Marinade

-- 1 onion (medium to large)
+- 1 onion medium to large

 - 3-4 garlic cloves

-- 1 tbsp (heaping) dried Greek oregano*
+- 1 tablespoon heaping dried Greek oregano*

-- 1/3 cup extra virgin olive oil
+- ⅓ cup extra virgin olive oil

-- 1 lemon (juice of, about 3-4 tbsp)
+- 1 lemon juice of, about 3-4 tbsp

-- 1 tsp coarse salt
+- 1 teaspoon coarse salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

 Ladolemono Sauce (optional)**

-- 1/4 cup extra virgin olive oil
+- ¼ cup extra virgin olive oil

-- 2 tbsp lemon juice
+- 2 tablespoon lemon juice

 Instructions